hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_custom_domain.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the SignalR Custom Domain.
+* `name` - (Required) Specifies the name of the SignalR Custom Domain.
 Changing this forces a new resource to be created.

-* `signalr_service_id` - (Required) The signalR ID of the SignalR Custom Domain.
+* `domain_name` - (Required) Specifies the custom domain name of the SignalR Custom Domain.
 Changing this forces a new resource to be created.

+-> **NOTE:** Please ensure the custom domain name is included in the Subject Alternative Names of the selected SignalR Custom Certificate.

-* `signalr_custom_certificate_id` - (Required) The signalr custom certificate ID of the SignalR Custom Domain.
+* `signalr_service_id` - (Required) Specifies the SignalR ID of the SignalR Custom Domain.
 Changing this forces a new resource to be created.

-* `domain_name` - (Required) The custom domain name of the SignalR Custom Domain.
+* `signalr_custom_certificate_id` - (Required) Specifies the SignalR Custom Certificate ID of the SignalR Custom Domain.
 Changing this forces a new resource to be created.

--> **NOTE:** Please ensure the custom domain name is included in the subject alternative names of the selected signalr custom certificate.

 ## Attributes Reference